bartificer/programming-by-stealth/docs/pbs95.md

 }
 ```

+Notice that the syntax for the getter is just like that of an instance function that takes no arguments, but pre-fixed with the keyword `get`.
+Similarly, the syntax for the setter is like that for an instance function that takes one argument, but pre-fixed with the keyword `set`.

-To users of the class, the `radius` attribute behaves like any other attribute:
+To users of the class, the `radius` attribute behaves like any other data attribute:

 ```
 const circle1 = new Circle(5);